newcastle-biostatistics/newcastle-biostatistics/content/authors/luke_ouma/_index.md

 title: Luke Ouma
 authors:
 - luke_ouma
-bio: PhD student working on developing improved methods for the design and analysis of Umbrella and Basket trials.
+bio: Research associate working on developing improved methods for the design and analysis of Umbrella and Basket trials.
 interests:
   - Biostatistics
   - Clinical trials